-2.1 Matérn covariance function
+80 2.1 Matérn covariance function

 Among the families of covariance functions, the Matérn family is a popular choice to represent spatial correlation in geostatistics.
-Applications include spatial modeling of greenhouse gas emissions (Western et al., 2020), temperature or precipitation anomalies (Furrer et al., 2006), soil properties (Minasny and McBratney, 2005), acoustic wave speeds in seismology where K_ν is the modified Bessel function of the second kind (Abramowitz and Stegun, 1970) and order ν > 0, Γ the Gamma function, σ2 the variance of the random field, and κ a positive scaling parameter.
-The scaling parameter κ is more naturally 95 interpreted as a range parameter ρ, with the empirically derived relationship ρ = √8ν/κ corresponding to correlations near 0.1 at the distance ρ (Lindgren et al., 2011).
-The order ν, or smoothness index, controls the smoothness of the realizations; more specifically, the realizations are [ν - 1] times differentiable.
+Applications include spatial modeling of greenhouse gas emissions (Western et al., 2020), temperature or precipitation anomalies (Furrer et al., 2006), soil properties (Minasny and McBratney, 2005), acoustic wave speeds in seismology (Bui-Thanh et al., 2013), and basal friction in glaciology (Isaac et al., 2015; Petra et al., 2014).
+The Matérn covariance function is defined as

+- where K{ν} is the modified Bessel function of the second kind (Abramowitz and Stegun, 1970) and order $\nu > 0$, Γ the Gamma 95 function, σ^2 the variance of the random field, and κ a positive scaling parameter.
+The scaling parameter κ is more naturally interpreted as a range parameter ρ , with the empirically derived relationship $\rho = \sqrt{8\nu}/\kappa$ corresponding to correlations near 0.1 at the distance ρ (Lindgren et al., 2011).
+The order ν , or smoothness index, controls the smoothness of the realizations; more specifically, the realizations are $\lceil \nu - 1 \rceil$ times differentiable.
 Therefore, the order parameter ν allows for additional flexibility in spatial modeling, giving the Matérn family considerable practical value (Stein, 1999).
-As ν → ∞, the Matérn covariance function approaches the squared exponential (also called the Gaussian) form, popular in machine learning, whose realizations
+As $\nu \to \infty$, the Matérn covariance - 100 function approaches the squared exponential (also called the Gaussian) form, popular in machine learning, whose realizations are infinitely differentiable.
+For $\nu = 0.5$, the Matérn covariance function takes the exponential form, popular in spatial statistics, which produces continuous but non-differentiable realizations.